EvanGrill/CS415_Parallel_Programming/PA1/README.md

 This will build the file in the `./build` directory.

 ## Running
-To run this project, rund the corresponding script using sbatch.
+To run this project, rund the corresponding script using `sbatch`.

 ```
 $ sbatch ./One_box.sh